See our office hours and locations.

-My most memorable offbeat trips were In 2008 when I travelled with a colleague to the remote Lake Eyasi and Lake Natron areas in Tanzania, and in 2011, we travelled to the rarely visited parts of northern Zambia, visiting Kasanka, Shoebill and Shiwa Ng'andu.
+My most memorable offbeat trips were in 2008 when I travelled with a colleague to the remote Lake Eyasi and Lake Natron areas in Tanzania, and in 2011, when we travelled to the rarely visited parts of northern Zambia, visiting Kasanka, Shoebill and Shiwa Ng'andu.
 More recently I have been back to Northern Tanzania visiting the Ngorongoro Crater and Serengeti.
 It was great being back in Africa following the pandemic.

 My passion is Africa, you can smell it as soon as you step off the plane - especially after the rains!

 Following a very successful trip to Tanzania in June, where we spent the majority of our time in the Serengeti, we returned to Tanzania in October, and this time focussed on Tarangire National Park.
 This lovely Park usually gets overlooked by travellers on their way to the Crater and the Serengeti.
 We spent a week here, staying in both the Randilen Wildlife Management Area, to the north east of the Park.
 Following our time in Tarangire we went back to the Ngorongoro Crater area to visit a couple of camps we didint get to stay at in June.